-In English Language Arts 8-12, students will examine and enjoy a variety of texts, including Canadian and Indigenous stories to help understand themselves and make connections to others and to the world around them.
+In English Language Arts 8-12, students will examine and enjoy a variety of Canadian and First Peoples texts to help understand themselves and make connections to others and to the world around them.
 Questioning what they read, hear and view contributes to students' ability to be educated and engaged citizens.
 All students are required to take an English course in each year of secondary school.
-A supplemental home reading program is recommended to support academic success.